 Overview

-Branch-based deployments let every feature branch spin up its own copy of the stacks so you can test infrastructure changes without touching shared environments.
-This guide covers how to enable the workflow, deploy locally, and understand the cleanup process.
+Branch-based deployments let every feature branch spin up its own copy of the stacks.
+Test infrastructure changes without touching shared environments.

-These tasks use helpers from env-helper.ts to inject GIT_BRANCH_REF and to clean branch names safely (extractCleanedBranchName).
-Stack and resource IDs are suffixed via createEnvResourceName so they stay unique per branch.
+These tasks use helpers from env-helper.ts to inject GIT_BRANCH_REF and clean branch names safely.

 Local workflow